jstedfast/MimeKit/FAQ.md

 ```

 If you only care about getting a flattened list of the mailbox addresses in a `From`, `To`, or `Cc`
-header, you can simply do something like this:
+header, you can do something like this:

 ```csharp
 foreach (var mailbox in message.To.Mailboxes)